 Remember, every concussion is unique.
 It’s essential to work with your healthcare provider to create the best recovery plan for you.

-And if you’re still seeking answers to your concussion questions, we can help!
+And if you’re still seeking answers to your concussion questions, we’re here to help!